WEAAD & Elder Abuse Awareness Month Resources

 Aging and elder abuse are misunderstood in America.
 Misconceptions and stereotypes lead to discrimination against older people in many areas of life, from health care to the workplace.
 As with so many multifaceted social problems, the public shies away from the problem and mistakenly believes that elder abuse is a rare phenomenon or that it is confined to any given socioeconomic group.

 These are among the conclusions contained in Reframing Aging: Gaining Momentum, which draws from an investigation supported by 8 leading national organizations on aging, including the American Society on Aging and AARP, to change the way Americans think about aging.

-The following brochure "makeover" by WISE & Healthy Aging shows how it can be done.
+This "makeover" of an awareness day poster by WISE & Healthy Aging in Los Angeles demonstrates how the "Reframing Aging" approach can be applied to elder abuse prevention.
 (Click on each image to see the full brochures.)